andresmascl/andresmascl/README.md

 # Welcome!

 ### What I am currently working on
-I work currently as Scrum Team Lead at SogiTech developing a Python based ERP
+I work currently in home AI automation projects using claudeAI and Python

 ### Proyects I have worked on

+#### Sogitech
+Scrum lead and Odoo ERP CE dev.

 #### D2iQ's [Kaptain](https://d2iq.com/products/kaptain):
 Part of the development team of a military grade version of [Kubeflow](https://www.kubeflow.org/), developed by California based company [D2iQ](https://d2iq.com/).